ericstolly/cipher/chapters/chapter-2-infection.md

 ## Chapter 2 (Infection)
-This chapter contains the breakdown of the infection code used by Cipher-Panel.
+This chapter covers the infection code used in the malicious code to hire dubbed Cipher-Panel.

 ### Introduction
-The infection code is a somewhat obfuscated piece of code designed to modify server files with malicious code, the code is downloaded and ran via the entry code in [Chapter 1](https://github.com/ericstolly/cipher/blob/main/chapters/chapter-1-original-entry.md).
+The infection code for this malcious software is the best example of failed obfuscation the world has to offer, it is downloaded and ran via the payload code in [Chapter 1](https://github.com/ericstolly/cipher/blob/main/chapters/chapter-1-payload.md).

 #### Original Code
 ```lua